robmasocco/AOS-TAG/ideas.md

 tag_get returns the index in this per_cpu array as per the bitmask, given the key, and fills the entry in the array with the pointer to the shared data structure, also creating a node in the tree [key, pointer] for future gets (skip this step if IPC_PRIVATE is specified).
+Note that the whole structure is a per-cpu variable, to leave construction and destruction to the kernel.
 - When REMOVE is invoked, each thread decrements the atomic counter and NULLifies the corresponding entry in its per-cpu array, and the last one (i.e. counter = 0) also removes the node from the tree if the entry was shared, or from the linked list if it was not shared.